npflueger/npflueger.github.io/_teaching/252-20spring.md

     *   Remember to make a one-page note-sheet (front and back)!
     *   Coverage: up to the section 2.8 (Chinese Remainder Theorem), i.e. anything covered on Problem Sets 1 through 5.
     *   Some old exams.
-Note that coverage and emphasis differs on these exams, and in particular the 2015 and 2016 exams are somewhat more difficult that ours is likely to be.
+Note that coverage and emphasis differ on these exams, and in particular the 2015 and 2016 exams are somewhat more difficult than ours is likely to be.

         *   [2015 Midterm 1](exams/midterm1sample1.pdf) / [Solutions](https://moodle.amherst.edu/pluginfile.php/718560/mod_resource/content/1/midterm1sample1soln.pdf)
         *   [2016 Midterm 1](exams/midterm1sample2.pdf) / [Solutions](https://moodle.amherst.edu/pluginfile.php/718561/mod_resource/content/1/midterm1sample2soln.pdf)